abhandari0510/Prometheus_ibm_iseries_jdbc_exporter/README.md

-# JDBC Prometheus Exporter
+# Prometheus_ibm_iseries_jdbc_exporter

-Prometheus exporter for IBM i and other databases.
+Fixed Prometheus exporter for IBM i and other databases for https://github.com/ThePrez/prometheus-exporter-jdbc.
 This provides an interface for passive metrics collection.
 That is, Prometheus can scrape this exporter for metrics.

 Any JDBC driver may be used as a data source for Prometheus.
 The metrics are customizable.
 Any numeric metric available through SQL can be monitored using this client!